"The Gates of Central Park"

 3. Biting the Plate in an Acid Bath

 The plate is immersed in an acid bath.
-The acid “bites” into the metal where the ground was scratched away creating a depression in the copper.
+The acid “bites” into the metal where the ground was scratched away creating a depression/incised line in the copper.
 The longer the plate is in the acid, the deeper the bite, thus the darker the printed line.
+I work from the darkest areas to lightest.
+The darkest areas are drawn first and are immersed in the acid bath, then I draw the next darkest areas and once again immerse the plate in the acid bath, then the next darkest, etc. The areas that are exposed to the acid bath the longest create the largest and deepest lines in the copper, which hold more ink than the shallower lines.

 4. Inking the Plate

-The Ground is removed with a solvent and ink is spread onto the plate.
-The excess ink is removed by buffing the plate with a tarlatan (stiff cheese cloth) and then with the heel of the hand.
-The ink remains in the incised lines.
+When complete the ground is removed with a solvent and ink is spread onto the plate.
+The excess ink is removed by buffing the plate with a tarlatan (a stiff cheese cloth) and then to clean areas further, with the heel of the hand.
+Ink remains in the incised lines.

 5. Printing the Image